 Ingredients You Need for Homemade Chocolate Pudding

-Our first instinct is the familiar brown box with powder to stir into cold milk, but you won’t believe the difference when you make Chocolate Pudding from scratch.
+Our first instinct is the familiar brown box with powder to stir into cold milk, but you won’t believe the difference when you make homemade chocolate pudding from scratch.
 Homemade pudding is creamy and indulgent.
 You control what goes into it and you are also the one who decides just how deeply chocolate you want it to be.
 Yum!

 Grab sugar, cocoa powder, cornstarch, milk, butter and vanilla.
 They’re all you need, (along with your stirring arm and a little time), to create a heavenly dessert that will have your whole family clamoring for another chocolatey bite!